PaulWaldo/mastotool/README.md

 1. Optionally tap the _Refresh_ button to reload the list of followed tags from the server and reset your removal selection.

+## Mea culpa

+In an unfortunate turn of events, it turns out the the name `mastotool` is already taken by <https://github.com/muesli/mastotool>.
+While both applications work in the same general space, they should not be construed to have any relationship to each other.
+If this becomes a problem, I'll be happy to rename my tool.
+Appologies [muesli](https://github.com/muesli)!